Sikkim – Land Of Mighty Kanchenjunga

 Travel to Sikkim, an enticing state of North East India, in order to explore the culture and heritage of the landscape that entices many travelers from all over the world.
 Tour the landscape of Sikkim and make your travel an enchanting experience.
-This jewel-like mountain state of ethereal beauty with an area of 7299 Sq. kilometers nestles in the heart of the Himalayas.
+This jewel-like mountain state of ethereal beauty with an area of 7299 sq. kilometers nestles in the heart of the Himalayas.
 Wrapped in mists and clouds.
-A garden state with an incredible variety of orchids, rhododendrons, gladioli and a host of other flowers.
+A garden state with an incredible variety of orchids, rhododendrons, gladioli, and a host of other flowers.
 Rustling, tumbling streams and torrents.
 Mountain monasteries and quaint shopping plazas.
-The beautiful hill state of Sikkim lies on the Eastern tip of the Himalayas bordered by Bhutan, Nepal an Tibet.
+The beautiful hill state of Sikkim lies on the Eastern tip of the Himalayas bordered by Bhutan, Nepal, and Tibet.

 India’s 22nd State lies in one of the most enthralling regions of the Himalayas.
 This hidden peaceful land of rice cultivation, called “Bayul Demojong” by the local people, is inhabited by Nepalis, Lepchas, Bhutias, Tibetans, and Marwaris.

 Area: 7296 sq Km